nodejs/node/doc/api/async_hooks.md

 ## Embedder API

-Library developers that handle their own I/O will need to hook into the AsyncWrap API so that all the appropriate callbacks are called.
+Library developers that handle their own I/O, a connection pool, or callback queues will need to hook into the AsyncWrap API so that all the appropriate callbacks are called.
 To accommodate this a JavaScript API is provided.

 ### `class AsyncResource()`